COVID-19: Drafting Force Majeure Clauses in Light of the COVID-19 Pandemic

 Another issue that parties should consider in structuring and negotiating a new contract is whether to include a separate, detailed stand-alone provision to address the consequences and performance obligations of the parties in light of the COVID-19 pandemic and governmental measures, or other force majeure events.
 This type of provision would apply in addition to, or in lieu of, the terms of the force majeure clause, which typically sets forth only the general contract principles that apply in the case of any force majeure event, without any specifics regarding contractual performance obligations on a prospective .

 The appropriate terms for any stand-alone provision will vary depending on the subject matter of the contract.
 For example, in a supply agreement, the parties could specify the percentage that a customer would receive of an available product in the event that product shipments were disrupted due to a production shortfall or interruption.
 A manufacturing contract could identify multiple backup production sites that could be utilized in the event that the primary site was not available.
-Similarly, the parties to an IT application development agreement could identify alternative sites for performance of code development, or even work-from-home for developers, assuming confidentiality and data security concerns could be adequately addressed.
+Similarly, the parties to an IT application development agreement could identify alternative sites for performance of code development, or even work-from-home options for developers, assuming confidentiality and data security concerns could be adequately addressed.
 Numerous other specific provisions could be drafted.

 Including specific obligations that apply in the event of a force majeure event or another disaster is an approach that parties to certain other contracts routinely include in their contracts.
 For example, complex IT services and outsourcing agreements have utilized these provisions for many years to address issues such as outages caused by cyberattacks and other IT software or service disruptions.
 In these agreements, the parties will typically agree on a framework for the provision of replacement services, alternative performance venues, recovery time objectives, and, in some cases, pricing adjustments that would apply.
 This type of approach used in complex IT and other outsourcing agreements could be used as a framework and tailored as appropriate in new contracts to develop alternate performance obligation clauses for other industries and contract types to address the consequences of COVID-19 and governmental measures on contract performance.